 ArcGIS Field Maps was launched in October 2020 and replaces the functionality of ArcGIS Collector, ArcGIS Explorer, and ArcGIS Tracker on the iOS and Android mobile platforms.
 As of December 31st, 2021 these products are now deprecated.
+As of November 1st, 2022, they have been removed from Google Play and the Apple App store.

 - Esri will no longer update ArcGIS Collector, Explorer, or Tracker mobile apps in the Apple App Store and Google Play.